apache/hudi/rfc/rfc-46/rfc-46.md

 full-suite of benefits of this refactoring, users will have to migrate their merging logic out of `HoodieRecordPayload` subclass and into new `HoodieRecordMerger` implementation.

-Precombine is used to merge records from logs or incoming records; CombineAndGetUpdateValue is used to merge record from log file and record from base file. these two merge logics are unified in HoodieRecordMerger implementation as merge function. `HoodieAvroRecordMerger`'s API will look like following:
+Previously, we used to have separate methods for merging:

+  - `preCombine` was used to either deduplicate records in a batch or merge ones coming from delta-logs, while
+  - `combineAndGetUpdateValue` was used to combine incoming record w/ the one persisted in storage

+Now both of these methods semantics are unified in a single `merge` API w/in the `RecordMerger`, which is required to be _associative_ operation to be able to take on semantics of both `preCombine` and `combineAndGetUpdateValue`. `HoodieAvroRecordMerger`'s API will look like following:

 ```java
 /**